ngantu/spark-neo4j/README.md

       "MATCH p=()-[r:with]->() RETURN p LIMIT 100"

 # III/ What are the treatments in graphX
--Two ways to get the importance of each node from PageRank algorithm of GraphX
+- Two ways to get the importance of each node from PageRank algorithm of GraphX
 1. File PageRank-GraphX.py  --> read csv files into Spark's DataFrame and run PageRank algorithm
 2. File PageRank-GraphX-Neo4j.py --> use Cypher query to loads dataset for nodes and relationship into Spark's DataFrame and run PageRank algorithm
 - Run codes in PySpark environment